dalibor/dalibornasevic.com/posts/043-12-vim-tips.md

 :argdo update
 ```

-If you're on a [newer version](https://github.com/vim/vim/commit/aa23b379421aa214e6543b06c974594a25799b09) of Vim, you can just simply use `cdo` or `cfdo` as pointed out by Thiago A. in the comments:
+And, even more easier, if you're on a [newer version](https://github.com/vim/vim/commit/aa23b379421aa214e6543b06c974594a25799b09) of Vim, you can simply use `cdo` and `cfdo` as pointed out by Thiago A. in the comments:

 ```vim
 :Ack CurrencyNumberHelper